AriFordsham/GHCWiki/status/may09.md

 features we discussed in the October 2008 status report.

-Something over five months later we released GHC 6.10.2, with XX new patches fixing YY new tickets raised against 6.10.1 **IAN CAN YOU FILL IN XX and YY?**.
-We hoped that'd be it for the 6.10 branch, but we slipped up and 6.10.2 contained a couple of regresssions (concerning Control-C and editline) that were sufficiently annoying that we're about make a rapid bug-fix release.
-By the time you read this, GHC 6.10.3 should be out, after which we hope to shift all our attention to the 6.12 branch.
+A little over five months later we released GHC 6.10.2, with XX new patches fixing YY new tickets raised against 6.10.1 **IAN CAN YOU FILL IN XX and YY?**.
+We hoped that'd be it for the 6.10 branch, but we slipped up and 6.10.2 contained a couple of annoying regresssions (concerning Control-C and editline).
+By the time you read this, GHC 6.10.3 (fixing these regressions) should be out, after which we hope to shift all our attention to the 6.12 branch.

 ## The new build system